J-HangarSpace

 At the time of the announcement of the type’s first overseas sales success, the U.S. Air Force KC-46A Pegasus programme was nearing the end of its development phase.
 Based on the Boeing 767-2C, the first of four prototypes had flown for the first time only a month before, on September 25, 2015.

-To be based at Miho AB in Tottori Prefecture, Japan’s KC-46A fleet will be capable of refuelling the JGSDF’s V-22B Osprey tiltrotor aircraft.
-Their unit price tags of 20.8 billion yen (around $173 million) due to be funded as part of the FY2016 budget, the aircraft are planned to be deployed in around 2020.
-The exact dates will be subject to slot availability on a production line that is currently set to fulfill a U.S. Air Force requirement for 179 aircraft over the space of a decade commencing in August 2017.
+Based at Miho AB in Tottori Prefecture, Japan’s KC-46A fleet is capable of refuelling the JGSDF’s V-22B Osprey tiltrotor aircraft.
+Their unit price tags of 20.8 billion yen (around $173 million) due to be funded as part of the FY2016 budget, the aircraft were planned to be deployed in around 2020.
+The exact dates were to be subject to slot availability on a production line that was then set to fulfill a U.S. Air Force requirement for 179 aircraft over the space of a decade commencing in August 2017.

-the air for the first time on February 8, 2021.
-The second aircraft was present at
+to the air for the first time on February 8, 2021.
+The second aircraft was present

 (Photo: The Boeing Company/Marian Lockhart)